© Copyright ResourcefulManager

 Trying to drill too much information at once can overwhelm them, which is counterproductive.
 Even a small pause helps keep the person from becoming confused or disinterested – or both.

-Teaching stories can help an employee comprehend something, but not if they go on for 30 minutes.
+Teaching stories can help an employee comprehend something, but not if the story goes on for 30 minutes.

-Stick to short examples limited to a few minutes.
+Stick to short examples limited to a few minutes or less.
 Make sure your anecdote relates directly to what you’re trying to teach the employee.

 This helps the other person stay engaged, and it helps them connect the dots between your story and their situation.